 What is the process?

-The following process can take 9 to 15 months (project dependent):
+The following process takes 9 to 15 months (project dependent):

 - Assess if you have a project that meets the priorities above.

-- Submit an application after discussing your project with Marin RCD staff to make sure your project is eligible, by March 30.
+- Submit an application after discussing your project with Marin RCD staff to make sure your project is eligible,.

-- Marin RCD will arrange a site visit with you to take photos and complete a brief write up on your project, by April 27.
+- Marin RCD will arrange a site visit with you to take photos and complete a brief write up on your project.

-- A Technical Advisory Committee will review, visit (make sure you are available May 2-4 for a site visit) and rank all projects against a Selection Criteria, the first week of May.
+- A Technical Advisory Committee will review, visit and rank all projects against a Selection Criteria, the first week of May.

 - The Technical Advisory Committee will recommend projects to Marin RCD Board for funding.

-- Projects are expected to go in front of the Marin RCD Board on April 12.
+- Projects go in front of the Marin RCD Board.